Shipping in Changing Climates

 Howett, Turan & Day (2016) WASPP: Wind Assisted Ship Performance Prediction

-Nikolopoulos & Boulougouris (2016) A holistic methodology for the driven simulation optimisation of the design large bulk carriers under uncertainty
+Nikolopoulos & Boulougouris (2016) A Methodology for the Holistic, Simulation Driven Ship Design Optimization under uncertainty

 Calleya, J. (2015) Ship impact model for technical assessment and selection of Carbon dioxide Reducing Technologies (CRTs).
 Peer Reviewed Paper.